CosmicAsad/FSF-Milestone-Project-4/README.md

 - Google Fonts was used to obtain the font 'Montserrat' [Google Fonts Link](https://fonts.google.com/specimen/Montserrat)

 - FontAwesome 5 was used to provide various icons used throughout the site.
+[FontAwesome](https://fontawesome.com/)

 - SimpleImageResizer tool was used to change the sizes of some album artworks that were inconsistently sized.
 [SimpleImageResizer](http://www.simpleimageresizer.com/)

+- Am I Responsive? was used to generate the responsive design image at the top of this README file.
+[Am I Responsive?](http://ami.responsivedesign.is/)

 ### Acknowledgements